I had an interesting experience recently.

 There is nothing wrong with our idols and our heroes being normal people, who do normal things, and make normal mistakes, and have normal relationships.
 Yet most people have difficulty with this concept.
 Not only does that result in our placing undue pressure on our heroes, but it limits what we aspire to as well, because we’re somehow not as great as we see them to be.

 I do not mean to excuse the atrocious behavior of angry otaku – indeed, such behavior is inexcusable and they really need to get a handle on themselves – but I think I might understand them a little better now, and feel a little less hostile towards them.
-They’re simply dedicated to them, a bit too strongly.
+They’re simply dedicated to their idols, a bit too strongly.

 And when it comes down to it, Japan, the land of harakiri (samurai ritual suicide), is not exactly known for half-ass dedication!